Skip to Content

 Tips for Crock Pot Success

-• A mix of different apple types can add complexity to your filling.
+• A mix of different apple types can add complexity to the mix.
 For instance, combine tart Granny Smith with sweeter Fuji or Gala.

 • Consider using a crockpot liner for a hassle-free cleanup.